Toggle menu

 Tenant Scrutiny Team

 We have a scrutiny team made up of Lewes District and Eastbourne tenants to help us review and improve our housing service on an ongoing basis.
-Tenant led scrutiny reviews are overseen by the Tenant Involvement and Empowerment panel (TIE) who commission trained tenants to carry out in-depth service reviews on a service area.
+Tenant led scrutiny reviews are overseen by TOLD/LET who commission trained tenants to carry out in-depth service reviews on a service area.
 The scrutiny team make evidence based recommendations to the Homes First Senior Leadership Team (SLT) and agree improvement plans which are monitored by the TIE panel.

 The work of the scrutiny team demonstrates that when tenants get involved, they can make a difference.